Eye floaters (myodesopsias) emerge as a consequence of opacities developed in the vitreous fluid of the eye.

 When the posterior vitreous cortex is separated from the internal limiting lamina of the retina, we term the condition as Posterior Vitreous Detachment (PVD).

-In young age, the vitreous will be a gel-like substance.
+At a young age, the vitreous will be a gel-like substance.
 As a person grows older, the vitreous gel will lose its gel-like property slowly.
 It becomes watery, losing its shape and detaches from the retina, eventually causing PVD.
-At this stage patients may experience a cobweb-like or multiple-string type floaters.
-During the melting process of the gel, usually the floaters will settle down in the liquid and disappear.
+At this stage, patients may experience a cobweb-like or multiple-string type floaters.
+During the melting process of the gel, the floaters will usually settle down in the liquid and disappear.
 Some residues will still not settle and cause residual floaters.

 When the vitreous partially detaches from the retina, we term this as partial PVD.
 In these cases, the floaters may settle in the center of the eye’s vision or in the visual axis and creates a sharp shadow on the retina.